vert-x/vert-x.github.io/docs_md/mods_manual.md

 # Module classpath

-Each module type is given its own class loader by Vert.x.
+Each module is given its own class loader by Vert.x.
 The root of the module and any `jar` or `zip` files in the `lib` directory (if any) comprise the module classpath.
 This means your code running in a module can reference any classes or other resources on this classpath.

 # Module classloaders

-Each module *type* is given its own class loader.
+Each module is given its own class loader.
 For example, all deployed module instances of the module `com.mycompany~foo-mod~1.0` will share the same class loader, and all deployed module instances of the module `com.mycompany~bar-mod~2.1` will share another (different) class loader.

-This means that code from different modules is isolated from each other.
+This means that different modules are isolated from each other.
 E.g. you cannot use globals or static members to share data between `com.mycompany~foo-mod~1.0` and `com.mycompany~bar-mod~2.1`.
+However you can use global and statics to share data between two instances of `com.mycompany~foo-mod~1.0`.

 This means you can run multiple versions of the same module or have multiple versions of the same jar running in different modules in the same Vert.x instance at the same time.

 Raw verticles that are run from the command line also run in their own class loader.

-Any verticles *types* deployed from a module will also have a their own clasloader based on the main that is being deployed.
+Any verticles deployed from a module will also have a their own class loader based on the main that is being deployed.
 For example all instances of `foo.js` deployed as verticles from inside `com.mycompany~foo-mod~1.0` will share a class loader, and all instances of (different) `foo.js` deployed as verticles from inside `com.mycompany~bar-mod~2.1` will share a different class loader.

 Module class loaders are also arranged in a hierarchy.
 A particular module classloader can have zero or more parent class loaders.
 When loading classes or other resources a module class loader will first look on its *own* classpath for those resources, if it cannot find them it will ask each of its parents in turn, and they in turn will ask their parents.
 Note that this differs from the standard Java class loading protocol which usually asks its parents *first* before looking for resources itself.

-If classes or resources cannot be found by any of the module class loaders in the hierarchy the platform class loader (i.e. the class loader that Vert.x itself uses) will be asked.
+If classes or resources cannot be found by any of the module class loaders in the hierarchy the platform class loader (i.e. the class loader that loaded the Vert.x platform itself) will be asked.

 A raw verticle that is run directly on the command line will not have any parent module class loaders.
 A verticle that is deployed from inside a module will have the module class loader set as a parent of the class loader used to deploy the verticle.

 If a module [includes](#includes) any other modules than each of the modules that it includes will be set as a parent class loader of the module class loader.
 Doing this allows us to load the classes for any included module only once.

+<a id="including"> </a>
-# Non runnable modules - Including the resources of modules
+# Including the resources of modules

 Sometimes you might find that different modules are using the same or similar sets of resources, e.g. `.jar` files or scripts, or other resources.

-Instead of including the same resources in every module that needs them, you can put those resources in a module of their own, and then declare that other modules `includes` them.
+Instead of copying the same resources into every module that needs them, you can put those resources in a module of their own, and then declare that other modules `includes` them.

 Doing this adds the class loader of the included module as a parent to the class loader of the including module, in effect meaning you can reference the resources in the included module s if they were present in the including module.